jadecobra/python_tdd_exercises/TRUTH_TABLE_14_TRUE_LIES.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-Nothing to do here either.
-Let's update what we know so far
+Nothing to do here either. let us update what we know so far

 ***YOU DID IT!***
 For any boolean operation involving 2 inputs - `p` and `q` which can take the values `True` or `False`